anihovhannisyan98/EDA-layoffdata/README.md

 ---

-## 🚀 Getting Started

-1. Clone this repo.
-2. Load the layoffs.csv dataset into your SQL environment.
-3. Run the provided SQL queries to reproduce the analysis or adapt them for deeper exploration.

----

 ## 🤝 Contributions

 Feel free to fork, open issues, or submit pull requests with new queries, visualizations, or insights!